LugiusXD/pa1745/README.md

 # pa1745
-timetracker
+TimeTracker

-Setup:
+How to Setup:
-To start everything go in to the dist folder and execute the start.exe.
+To start up the program, double click the .bat file called "TimeTracker.bat".
+It will start the device and the website.